-Opening bank accounts
+Opening bank accounts in the UAE

-Specialists at METROPOLITAN CONSULTING can help you choose a suitable bank and prepare the documents needed for opening a bank account, for both individuals and legal entities in the UAE.
+Specialists at Metropolitan Consulting can help you choose a suitable bank and prepare the documents needed for opening a bank account, for both individuals and legal entities in the UAE.

 If you are planning to relocate to the UAE or open a business there, you will require a country specific bank account.
 Therefore, it is important to understand the peculiarities of the UAE`s banking sector.
 Here's an overview on how to choose the right financial institution, open an account for either a legal entity or an individual, what difficulties may occur and what should be considered when opening an account for non-residents.